 4. Always apologize after you lose it.

 Remember that you're role-modeling, both when you yell and when you apologize.
-Just say "I had such a hard day, and I couldn't deal with one more thing going wrong.
+What do you say?
+Something like: "I had such a hard day, and I couldn't deal with one more thing going wrong.
 So I yelled at you.
 But that's no excuse.
 No one deserves to be yelled at, ever.
 Let's try a do-over."

 Resist the natural impulse to blame it on your child by saying that if they would just act right, you wouldn't yell.
 It's always your responsibility if you yell, and no child (or adult) ever deserves to get yelled at.
 See this article for more tips on when and how to apologize.

-Later, ask yourself, "What's one thing I can do so I don't lose it next time?"
+So once you calm down and have a few minutes to yourself, consider this question: "What's one thing I can do so I don't lose it next time?"

 - Can you reduce the amount of stress in your life by paring back so you aren't always rushing?